 We need to prepare ourselves for the world we live in.
-Simple things like putting up a cross, praying in public, evangelizing and participation in events to promote Jesus or Christianity could very well put you in the cross hairs of society.
+Simple things like putting up a cross, praying in public, evangelizing and participating in events to promote Jesus or Christianity could very well put you in the crosshairs of society.
 Understand that the other side will open up on you with all they have.
 And as Connery’s character said, they won’t stop.
 We had better be prepared for the battle to come.

 Is There Any Good News?

 In some ways, this is all good.
 We’ve had it easy here in the USA.
 We’ve grown reliant on the culture to make our case for us.
 Christians have assumed that most people will default to Christianity and it’s caused us to be lazy in our study and preparation.
 As things get more difficult, the cultural Christians will slip away.
 The church will be smaller, but more invigorated.
 We will have a more dedicated and determined group.
 They will have to be.
 If you don’t believe Christianity is true, if you believe it’s just one of many paths, you won’t have the moral courage to make a stand for it.
 Like the early disciples, you will need to be prepared and willing to suffer.
 It may not be physical suffering such as the Disciples faced.
 But it will still cost you something.
 So what are you prepared to do?